Maaack/Godot-Game-Template/README.md

 ### App (Base)

 The `App/` folder holds the core components of the menus application.
-It represents the minimum features and complexity.

 -   Main Menu
 -   Options Menus